MengqingWangCUG/MQPint_tool/README.md

 # MQPint_tool

-MQPint_tool is a custom-built Python toolkit developed by Mengqing Wang for processing, calculating, and visualizing paleointensity data obtained from double-heating (Thellier-type) experiments.
-The tool is designed to streamline the workflow of paleointensity experiments and improve efficiency and reproducibility in data analysis.
+MQPint_tool is a self-developed Python script by Mengqing Wang, designed for use in conjunction with pmagpy to process, calculate, and visualize paleomagnetic directional and paleointensity data .
+The tool aims to improve the efficiency of data analysis in paleomagnetic studies.

 Key features include:

-Importing, filtering, and visualizing paleointensity data from Thellier-type experiments;

-Computation of paleointensity estimates using various selection criteria and fitting methods;

-Graphical outputs such as Arai plots, Zijderveld diagrams, and pTRM-check results;
+Generating standard plots such as Arai plots, Zijderveld diagrams, and pTRM-check results;

-Built-in support for the RESET (REpeated Stepwise Thellier) method, enabling reliable calculation and visualization of paleointensity results based on this advanced technique.
+Built-in support for the RESET  method to enable reliable visualization and computation of paleointensity results.

-MQPint_tool is intended for researchers working in paleomagnetism who require a flexible and efficient tool for analyzing and plotting Thellier-type and RESET paleointensity data.

-Zijderveld plots are among the most commonly used diagrams in paleomagnetism.
-However, generating visually appealing Zijderveld plots can be challenging due to the need for coordinate transformations that are specific to the data.
-This project offers a solution by providing a Python implementation that simplifies the process of creating these plots.

-A good Zijderveld plot should have the following characteristics: first, the scale length of the coordinate axes should correspond to the length of both the positive and negative axes.
-The repository is under development.
+Note: This tool is intended for personal research use and is still under active development.
+It requires integration with pmagpy for full functionality.